Make clear when probe in Dabholkar, Pansare cases will be over: HC to agencies | Law-Order

 Of the five accused arrested in the Dabholkar case, one was out on bail and others including the two alleged shooters were in custody, Singh informed.

-Petitioners' lawyer Shrikant Shivade said while the CBI had made some progress and filed three chargesheets, there had been no progress in the CID's probe into the Pansare case.
+Petitioners' lawyer Abhay Nevagi said while the CBI had made some progress and filed three chargesheets, there had been no progress in the CID's probe into the Pansare case.

 At this, the state's lawyer Mankunwar Deshmukh too volunteered to file a status report.